Agnostic Product Mixed State Tomography via Robust Statistics: Reduction from Agnostic Tomography to Robust Estimation

-and $\sum_j \|\pi_j-\pi^*_j\|_F\lesssim f_{\rm mean}(\epsilon)$.
-If $\|c_j\|\leq 1-\delta$ for all $j\in [n]$, one can show that this error already suffices to achieve good trace distance.
+If $\|\Tilde c_j\|_2\leq 1-\delta$ for all $j\in [n]$, one can show that this error already suffices to achieve small trace distance.
 Since this is not necessarily the case, we must correct our estimator $\pi_j$.
-Our motivation is to use $c_j$ to construct a basis in which $\pi^*_j$ is approximately diagonal.
+Our motivation is to use $\Tilde c_j$ to construct a new basis in which $\pi_j$ is approximately diagonal.
 We can then learn the diagonal entries by measuring in this basis and applying robust density estimation for arbitrary binary product distributions to learn the diagonal.
-Specifically, decompose: